 I explain that all of those things are "studying".
 When they think back to all those activities in HS and jot them down, they suddenly have a long list of study strategies that they can "borrow" to help them learn content in their college classes.
 College professors aren’t going to build those activities into classes/lectures, that’s the students’ job now.
 In HS, students did about 80% of the work in class with the teachers, but in college they’re responsible for doing 80% of the work outside class on their own.
 “Studying” in college means finding the strategies to help “burn the info into their brains”.
 They’ll get the info from their readings and lectures and labs.
 Their job is to take all that info and come up with activities to help them absorb and learn the info.
 So they should beg, borrow, and steal from all the great teachers they had K-12.
 Students know how to study…they just don’t know that they know. :-)

 Similarly, you still need to study for quizzes and exams, even if they are open-book.
 Consider finding someone else in your course to be your ‘study buddy’.
 Studying in groups can be useful for keeping yourself on track with course material as well as helping you cope with the isolation you may be experiencing in your new online environment.
-Just because you can no longer meet in-person doesn’t mean you can’t still work with your peers.
-Use Zoom, Google Hangouts, FaceTime, Skype, or another video chat platform to get together for regular study sessions.
+If you can't meet in person, consider using Zoom, Google Hangouts, FaceTime, or another video chat platform to get together for regular study sessions.